Dr

 Personal statement

-He has exhibited his works internationally including recent solo shows at The Stanley Picker Gallery, London; Spike Island, Bristol and Aspex Portsmouth and group shows at WRO, Poland; Nunnery Gallery, London; Meetfactory, Prague; Whitechapel Gallery, London and Zentrum Paul Klee, Switzerland.
+He has exhibited his works internationally with recent solo shows at public institutions including: The Stanley Picker Gallery, London; Spike Island, Bristol and Aspex Portsmouth.
+Group shows and film festivals include: Rencontres Internationales, HKW, Berlin; WRO Media Art Biennale, Poland; Nunnery Gallery, London; Meetfactory, Prague; Whitechapel Gallery, London; ICA, London, CCA, Glasgow and Zentrum Paul Klee, Switzerland.

 He has also created performances and lectures for international conferences and events including Geologies of Value and Vestige, Kingston University; The Signal and the rock at Central Art Academy, Beijing and at Arnolfini, Bristol and Strata Conference, Aberystwyth University.
-He is the organiser of the Digital Ecologies symposia series at Bath Spa University, the first symposium was titled 'Digital Ecologies and the Anthropocene' and took place in 2017.
+He is the organiser of the Digital Ecologies symposia series at Bath Spa University, the first symposium was titled 'Digital Ecologies and the Anthropocene' and took place in 2017; the second symposium took place in 2019 titled Digital Ecologies II: Fiction Machines.

 Academic qualifications